Krishna-Lasya/EchoLip-Ai/README.md

 └── results/        # Results and outputs (not in git)
 ```

-## 📝 Note
+## Notes
-The `checkpoints/`, `logs/`, and `results/` directories are not included in the git repository.
-They will be created automatically when you run the setup script or when the respective modules are executed.
+- This is an internal development repository

-## 🤝 Contributing
+- Access is restricted to authorized team members only
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+- The `checkpoints/`, `logs/`, and `results/` directories are not included in the repository